 * As mentioned, one of the prototypes was a two-seater.
 It was recognized from the outset that flying a jet VTOL aircraft was something new, unfamiliar, and tricky, dictating development of a conversion trainer.
 The trainer was originally designated the "Yak-36MU", with initial (conventional takeoff) flight on 17 August 1972, the pilot being Mikhail Deksbah.
-Introduction to service was in 1978 as the "Yak-38U", and it was given the NATO designation of "Forger B".
+Introduction to service was in 1978 as the "Yak-38U"; it was given the NATO reporting name of "Forger B".
 The two-seat nose was basically grafted on to the single-seat fuselage at a nose-down angle to give the back-seat instructor a good forward view, with a fuselage plug inserted behind the wings to maintain pitch trim.
 The result was an ugly aircraft that looked much too long and bent.

 * Refinements were added to the Yak-38 as the design bureau thought them up.
 One of the most visible was the addition of a dorsal strake along each side of the liftjet door; these two strakes helped reduce exhaust ingestion into the liftjet inlets.
 Boundary-layer splitter plates were also added in front of the main engine inlets.
 Cumulative improvements led to a generally improved variant, the "Yak-38M", with first flight in 1982.